MikeHathaway/2016-Election-Sentiment/README.md

 Reframe the project as a look into how accurate NYT reporting actually was ... were they overly ensconced in a bubble, or did they reasonably accurately read the tea leaves?

+Hillary won a majority of pledged delegates on June 7th.
+Trump was declared the presumptive nominee on May 3rd, 2016.

+I will therefore start data collection on June 10th, the Friday of that week.
+June 13th, the next Monday, was the date of the Pulse Night Club shooting.

 Icebox idea:
 http://www.cjr.org/analysis/breitbart-media-trump-harvard-study.php
 Add analysis of Breitbart

 Todays goal: D3 graph of PredictIT data
 Tuesday Goal: Creation and graphing of NYT Sentiment data